nivso-22/matrix-calc-but-bad/README.md

 # matrix-calc-but-bad
-its like the matrix calculator website, but bad
+its like the matrix calculator website, but....bad